A short history of the Malverns

 More about the hamlet of Guarlford, which lies 2 miles east of Great Malvern, can be found in (ref 7 and ref 8).

 During WWII many military units were based in Malvern.
-One of these was the secret RAF Telecommunications Research Establishment (TRE) which began life at Bawdsey Manor, moved to Worth Matravers, Swanage, following an unsuccessful move to Dundee, and finally moved to Malvern Boys' College in 1942.
+One of these was the secret RAF Telecommunications Research Establishment (TRE) which began life at Bawdsey Manor, moved to Worth Matravers, near Swanage, following an unsuccessful move to Dundee, and finally moved to Malvern Boys' College in May 1942.

 Interesting accounts of TRE have been published by former scientist Dr Ernest Putley who died in 2009 (ref 3), Michael Bragg (ref 4), and Reg Batt (ref 5), while the reminiscences of residents who lived in Malvern during WWII can be found in (ref 6).
+Another author, Jack Nissen, gives a vivid personal account of the development of radar, and navigation aids, in his book Winning the Radar War (ref 6) although he seems only to have visited Malvern briefly.

 A flying accident

 On 7th June 1942, a tragedy occurred after Halifax V9977 took off from RAF Defford on a test flight of the radar.
-A fire, believed to have been caused by a loose tappet locknut, developed in a starboard engine resulting in part of the wing breaking off, and the aircraft turning over and crashing before a field could be found for an emergency landing - all the scientific team on board perished including Alan Blumlein one of the brightest scientists of his time, who invented stereo and made a significant contribution to the development of television.
+A fire, believed to have been caused by a loose tappet locknut, developed in a starboard engine resulting in part of the wing breaking off, and the aircraft turning over and crashing before a field could be found for an emergency landing - all the scientific team on board perished including Alan Blumlein, one of the brightest scientists of his time, who had invented stereo hi fi and made a significant contribution to the development of television.

 This event is remembered both in a window at Goodrich castle and memorial dedicated to the Telecommunications Flying Unit in the village of Defford.